Spring 2022 Capital Project

 District Office and Bus Garage

-Replacement of Sidewalks and Exterior Stairs at District Office
+Replacement of Sidewalks and Exterior Stairs at the District Office

 Aging sidewalks and exterior stairs present safety & maintenance issues.